Wedgewood Investors Inc. PA Sells 200 Shares of Visa Inc. (NYSE:V)

-Wedgewood Investors Inc. PA trimmed its position in Visa Inc. (NYSE:V – Free Report) by 4.6% in the second quarter, according to its most recent filing with the SEC.
+Wedgewood Investors Inc. PA cut its holdings in shares of Visa Inc. (NYSE:V – Free Report) by 4.6% in the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The fund owned 4,180 shares of the credit-card processor’s stock after selling 200 shares during the period.
-Visa accounts for approximately 1.3% of Wedgewood Investors Inc. PA’s investment portfolio, making the stock its 22nd biggest position.
-Wedgewood Investors Inc. PA’s holdings in Visa were worth $993,000 at the end of the most recent reporting period.
+Visa comprises approximately 1.3% of Wedgewood Investors Inc. PA’s investment portfolio, making the stock its 22nd biggest position.
+Wedgewood Investors Inc. PA’s holdings in Visa were worth $993,000 at the end of the most recent quarter.

-Visa (NYSE:V – Get Free Report) last announced its quarterly earnings results on Tuesday, October 24th.
-The credit-card processor reported $2.33 earnings per share for the quarter, beating the consensus estimate of $2.23 by $0.10.
+Visa (NYSE:V – Get Free Report) last posted its quarterly earnings data on Tuesday, October 24th.
+The credit-card processor reported $2.33 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.23 by $0.10.
 Visa had a net margin of 52.90% and a return on equity of 50.13%.
-The business had revenue of $8.61 billion for the quarter, compared to analysts’ expectations of $8.56 billion.
-During the same quarter last year, the firm earned $1.93 EPS.
-The firm’s revenue for the quarter was up 10.6% compared to the same quarter last year.
-On average, equities research analysts predict that Visa Inc. will post 9.84 EPS for the current fiscal year.
+The company had revenue of $8.61 billion during the quarter, compared to the consensus estimate of $8.56 billion.
+During the same period in the previous year, the firm posted $1.93 EPS.
+The firm’s revenue was up 10.6% compared to the same quarter last year.
+Equities research analysts expect that Visa Inc. will post 9.84 earnings per share for the current fiscal year.

 Visa Increases Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Friday, December 1st.
-Investors of record on Thursday, November 9th will be given a $0.52 dividend.
-This is a boost from Visa’s previous quarterly dividend of $0.45.
-The ex-dividend date of this dividend is Wednesday, November 8th.
-This represents a $2.08 annualized dividend and a yield of 0.91%.
-Visa’s dividend payout ratio (DPR) is presently 21.71%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, December 1st.
+Stockholders of record on Thursday, November 9th will be issued a dividend of $0.52 per share.
+This is an increase from Visa’s previous quarterly dividend of $0.45.
+This represents a $2.08 dividend on an annualized basis and a dividend yield of 0.91%.
+The ex-dividend date is Wednesday, November 8th.
+Visa’s payout ratio is currently 21.71%.

-V has been the subject of a number of recent research reports.
-Jefferies Financial Group increased their price objective on Visa from $270.00 to $280.00 and gave the company a “buy” rating in a report on Wednesday, July 19th.
-Robert W. Baird reiterated an “outperform” rating and set a $284.00 price target on shares of Visa in a report on Thursday, September 14th.
-JPMorgan Chase & Co. decreased their price target on Visa from $296.00 to $293.00 and set an “overweight” rating for the company in a report on Monday, October 9th.
-Mizuho reiterated a “neutral” rating and set a $255.00 price target on shares of Visa in a report on Tuesday, August 29th.
-Finally, UBS Group initiated coverage on Visa in a report on Friday, October 20th.
-They set a “buy” rating and a $295.00 price target for the company.
-One research analyst has rated the stock with a sell rating, three have assigned a hold rating and fifteen have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus target price of $276.57.

 Visa Company Profile